kidscancode/godot_recipes/src-4/content/g101/gdscript/gdscript_01.md

 {{% notice warning %}}
 Many tutorials (and Godot in general) assume that you have at least *some* programming experience already.
 If you've never coded before, you'll likely find learning Godot to be a challenge.
 Learning a game engine is a large task on its own; learning to code at the same time means you're taking on a lot.
-If you find yourself struggling with the code in this section, you may find that working through an introductory Python lesson will help you grasp the basics.
+If you find yourself struggling with the code in this section, you may find that working through an introductory programming lesson (Python is a good option) will help you grasp the basics.
 {{% /notice %}}

 ## Structure of a script

 The first line of any GDScript file must be `extends <Class>`, where `<Class>` is some existing built-in or user-defined class.
-For example, if you're attaching a script to a `CharacterBody2D` node, then your script would start with `extends CharacterBody2D`.
+For example, if you're attaching a script to a {{< gd-icon CharacterBody2D >}}`CharacterBody2D` node, then your script would start with `extends CharacterBody2D`.
 This states that your script is taking all the functionality of the built-in `CharacterBody2D` object and *extending* it with additional functionality created by you.

 In the rest of the script, you can define any number of variables (aka "class properties") and functions (aka "class methods").